 Your CEO might not believe this, but cooling a server room is important.
-Your servers and hardware aren’t impervious to heat, and if you can’t change the room you keep that hardware in, you might be in for some heat-related trouble.
+Your servers and hardware aren’t impervious to heat and if you can’t control the temperature in the room you keep that hardware in, you might be in for some heat-related trouble.

-If your server room is hotter than a summer day on planet Mercury, then try these 4 easy tricks to cool a server room!
-We even include a humorous bonus video at the bottom about server room cooling, so read on!
+If your server room is hotter than a summer day on planet Mercury, then try these four easy tricks to cool a server room!

 1st Trick For Cooling A Server Room: Install a Portable Air Conditioner